fronchetti/phd/TOOLS.md

 (**Disclaimer:** Some researchers prefer different tools than the ones listed above, and that's perfectly fine.
 Find the tool that is most appropriate for you and go for it.)

 ## ▶️ 3D Modeling
-- [Blender](https://www.blender.org/) - My primary tool for 3D modeling.
+- [Blender](https://www.blender.org/) - My primary tool for 3D modeling, and it is open-source!
 I used it to create models for our experiments, apps and papers.
 For paper illustrations, I love to use Blender's [Freestyle rendering engine](https://docs.blender.org/manual/en/latest/render/freestyle/introduction.html), it transforms the output image on a sketch.
 For more complex models, a less stressful option is to buy them on [TurboSquid](https://www.turbosquid.com/) (although some models might be too expensive for most researchers).
+- [3DS Max](https://www.autodesk.com/products/3ds-max/overview) - A paid alternative to Blender that I use for models we buy from [TurboSquid](https://www.turbosquid.com/) (many designers don't create models for Blender).
+Students have free access to it through their university email.
+The Arnold rendering engine is super cool, and that's why I believe 3DS Max is worth mentioning.

 ## ▶️ Game Development
 - [Unity Gaming Engine](https://unity.com/) - Mainly used to implement interactive 3D environments that could be used in combination with other toolkits.